 In India, Mutual fund companies allow holders to invest on their behalf and take other decisions pertaining to their investments.
-However, signatures of both the NRI investor and PoA should be present on the KYC documents to make such types of investment.
+However, the signatures of both the NRI investor and PoA should be present on the KYC documents to make such types of investment.

 An NRI must complete the KYC process before starting investment in Indian mutual funds.

 For that, they need to submit a copy of your passport (only relevant pages with name), date of birth, photo and address.
-The current residential proof too is a must, whether temporary or permanent resident in that country.
-Some fund houses may also insist on an in-person verification too.
+The current residential proof, too, is a must, whether temporary or permanent resident in that country.
+Some fund houses may also insist on an in-person verification.

 Many mutual fund houses in India don’t allow NRIs from the USA and Canada to invest in their schemes because of the cumbersome compliance requirements under the Foreign Account Tax Compliance Act (FATCA).
 On the other hand, there are some fund houses that have certain conditions on which they allow investors based in the USA and Canada to put money in their schemes.

-So if you an NRI from the USA or Canada, then look into the additional document requirement also.
+So if you are an NRI from the USA or Canada, then look into the additional document requirement.

 For Example, ICICI Prudential AMC, Birla Sun Life Mutual Fund and SBI Mutual Fund allow investments only through an offline transaction with an additional declaration signed by the client

 List of fund houses that accept investments from NRIs based in the US and Canada: